imranrbx/Laravel-5.5-Multiple-Table-Auth-Mini-Project/readme.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/v/stable.svg" alt="Latest Stable Version"></a>
 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>
-## About This Mini Laravel Series
+##About This Mini Laravel Series

 This is Laravel 5.5 Mini Tutorial Series or You can Call it Mini Project where i showed how to Create Guards using Auth.php and then use those guard to perform Multi Table Authentication.
 This project is fully compaitble with Laravel version 5.5.22.
-## How to Install
+##How to Install

 Just download the Repository or Clone it and after that goto the folder and run.
--- COMPOSER UPDATE
+--COMPOSER UPDATE

 you are done now just run

--- PHP ARTISTAN MAKE:AUTH
+--PHP ARTISTAN MAKE:AUTH
--- PHP ARTISAN MIGRATE
+--PHP ARTISAN MIGRATE

 After thin just open the prjoect as ususal, before you run auth or migrate make sure you are connected to your database in .en file.